Oakland Raiders' Biggest Remaining Offseason Question Marks

 At the weakest position on the roster, it's difficult pinpointing anyone as the runaway starter once the offseason ends.

 In 2016, Ben Heeney earned the starting spot, lost his green-dot duties before the regular season started and then landed on injured reserve with an ankle injury after four games.
-Cory James started five games in the middle but couldn't hold onto the spot.
+Cory James started five games in the middle but couldn't hold on to the spot.

 McKenzie added Marquel Lee to the mix, but he's facing an uphill climb to surpass two players already familiar with the system.